Kazachye Cemetery: Establishment

 The site now occupied by the cemetery was formerly a garden which separated the Cathedral of the Holy Trinity from the Metropolitan's house.
 The first burials took place in July 1917, the interments of Cossacks who had been killed while supporting the Russian Provisional Government during the dispersal of the Bolshevik demonstrators in the July Days.
 This gave the burial ground its name, Kazachye meaning Cossack.
 Over the next few years further burials took place, with the cemetery being officially inaugurated in December 1919.
 This became the fourth and final cemetery to be established in the monastery complex, after the Lazarevskoe in the 1710s, the Tikhvin in 1823, and the Nikolskoe in 1863.
 Early members of the Communist Party were among those interred, including the secretary of Petrokommuna S. M. Scriabin, and writer A. M. Dmitrevskaya, together with soldiers who had fought to defend Petrograd from Nikolai Yudenich's White forces in 1919.
 In 1921 some of those killed during the suppression of the Kronstadt rebellion were buried in a mass grave in the cemetery.

 With the interments of those who had worked and fought for communism, the cemetery became a high-status burial ground for communists, second only to the Field of Mars.
 Renamed "Communist Square", revolutionaries, party workers, policemen, and security personnel were buried here, as well as prominent representatives of the Soviet intelligentsia such as Nicholas Marr, and Boris Legran, the director of the Hermitage Museum.
 It was a popular burial location for doctors – Ivan Grekov, Gleb Ivashentsov and Sergey Fedorov.
 Burials temporarily ceased after 1938, but resumed during the Second World War and the siege of Leningrad.
-Prominent leaders of the defence of Leningrad were buried here, including generals Avramiy Shmay-Kreitsberg, Beniamin Galstyan, and Ivan Nikolaev; admirals Valentin Drozd and Yuri Rall; and Heroes of the Soviet Union Nikolai Kozlov, Pyotr Pilyutov and Mikhail Plotkin.
+Prominent leaders of the defence of Leningrad were buried here, including generals Avramiy Shmay-Kreitsberg, Beniamin Galstyan, and Ivan Nikolaev; admirals Valentin Drozd and Yuri Rall; and Heroes of the Soviet Union Nikolai Kozlov, Pyotr Andreevich Pilyutov and Mikhail Plotkin.